eaklamanu/eaklamanu.github.io/src/data/about.md

 - Learn how to read music
 - Learn to play the piano or violin
 - Learn sign language
+- ~~Read the entire bible~~
-- Read the entire bible
+- Read the entire bible twice

 #Lessons I live by
 - There is a cure-all for all of life's problems: knowing God.
 - The Bible has all the answers you need.
+- Never give up on a worthy pursuit.

 #Looking Ahead
 I hope to pursue a career in Control Systems, where I can combine teaching and research to inspire the next generation of engineers.
 My vision is to contribute to the intersection of Control Systems, Robotics, and Human Well-being by advancing knowledge while creating practical solutions.
 Engineering is not only about solving equations, but further using those equations to improve lives and shape a better future.